rac-coon-ncku/200824_workshop/README.md

 # Workshop 2020.08.24-29

-This workshop is about robotic fundamentals and robotic brick assembly using KUKA | prc.
+This workshop is about fundamentals of industrial robots and robotic brick assembly using KUKA | prc.

 ## Overview